sorenson/grunt-gen-env/README.md

 Default value: `false`

 By default the environment isn't assigned to a variable.
 To assign the object to a variable, assign this value to true.

+#### options.global_variable
+Type: `Boolean`
+Default value: `false`

+By default the variable isn't a global variable.
+To make the variable global, assign this value to true.

 #### options.variable_name
 Type: `String`